Transiturus

 Transiturus de hoc mundo is the papal bull issued on 11 August 1264 by Pope Urban IV in which the feast of Corpus Christi (festum corporis) was declared throughout the entire Latin Church.
 This was the first papally sanctioned universal feast in the history of the Latin Church.

 Thomas Aquinas contributed substantially to the bull, mostly in parts concerned with the liturgical text of the new feast.
 Thomas composed the sequence Tantum ergo sacramentum for this purpose.
 The successors of Urban IV did not uphold the decree, and the feast was suspended until 1311, when it was reintroduced by Clement V at the Council of Vienne.

+Translated text of Transiturus de Hoc Mundo:

+Urban Bishop, servant of the servants of God, to the venerable brother patriarchs, archbishops, bishops and other prelates, health and apostolic blessing.

+Christ, our savior, about to depart from this world to ascend to the Father, shortly before his Passion, at the Last Supper, instituted, in memory of his death, the supreme and magnificent sacrament of His Body and Blood, giving us the Body as food and the Blood as drink.

+Whenever we eat this bread and drink from this chalice, we announce the death of the Lord, because he told the apostles during the institution of this sacrament: "Do this in memory of me", so that this exalted and venerable sacrament would be for us the main and most distinguished memory of the great love with which He loved us.
+An admirable and stupendous memory, sweet and soft, expensive and precious, in which prodigies and marvels are renewed; in it are found all the delights and the most delicate flavors, the same sweetness of the Lord is tasted in it and, above all, strength is obtained for life and for our salvation.